perlin-network/wavelet/site/docs/ws.md

     `/poll/stake`

 * **Query Params:**

+    Optional parameters to filter the events by certain properties.

     `id=[string]` where `id` is the hex-encoded Account ID.
 Used to filter the events by Account ID.